What Does Progesterone Do? The Top 8 Impacts.

 Poor progesterone—it doesn’t get nearly as much attention as estrogen.
 Everyone knows estrogen as the “female” hormone but hardly anyone talks about estrogen’s partner in crime, progesterone.
 And it’s too bad, because progesterone is a super hormone with the power to help women sleep better, grow stronger, and feel more relaxed.

 To increase your hormone IQ, read about the top eight impacts of progesterone.

-- Aids sleep.
 Progesterone is known to help women fall asleep faster, have less disturbed deep sleep, and stay asleep longer.

-- Protects against breast and endometrial cancer.
 Progesterone counteracts estrogen’s stimulating effect on breast and uterine tissue.

-- It makes you constipated.
 It’s a muscle relaxant, so it can have a dampening effect on the normal bowel contractions that help you stay regular.
 High progesterone is the reason why so many pregnant women complain of constipation, and it’s also the reason why some women get constipated after ovulation.

 Researchers have long pointed to estrogen as the reason why women have heart attacks when they are 10 years older, on average, than men.
 However, a large randomized controlled trial found no support for the idea that estrogen therapy prevented heart disease.
 Recent research indicates that during the 30 – 40 years of a woman’s reproductive life, normal levels of both estrogen and progesterone are needed to prevent or delay heart disease in women.